 Four Financial Goals To Teach Your Kids

-There are lots of financial topics and goals to cover, so we’ve broken them down into four broad ones.
+There are many financial topics and goals to cover, so we’ve broken them down into four broad ones.
 Generally, you want to make sure your lessons are pretty tangible or concrete.
 Also, ensure that the real-world applications are relevant to them; teaching credit card debt to a preschooler isn’t exactly the best idea.

 1. Understand How Money is Earned

 Even kids as young as three years old understand how to count, so work on introducing them to how money works.
 That way, you can incorporate conversations such as why daddy or mommy leaves the house (you know, to earn money).
-If your child is older, lean into their desire for buying things (peer pressure much?) to show them that earning money is directly tied to paying for these items.
+If your child is older, lean into their desire to buy things (peer pressure much?) to show them that earning money is directly tied to paying for these items.